 The system shall be configured for an unlimited number of dedicated emergency response operations.
 A corresponding drill operation shall be automatically created for each emergency situation.
 Users shall activate emergency response operations from facility PCs or remote mobile devices.

+The Master Clock/Message Host shall support the operation of Virtual Call Stations that reside on client PCs, including management of all network connections between Virtual Call Stations and the Network Intercom and Paging System.

 The Master Clock/Message Host shall feature a Maintenance Portal.
 The portal shall provide trouble notifications for faults being experienced by any eSeries device on the eSeries Network.

 The notification includes a details fault report that provides the device name, dial number and the nature of the fault.
 These shall be easily copied into other documents and emails.